-Inside you get a close look at the space program and its evolution from the first lunar picture of the dark side of the moon to the first capsule of the Mir Space Station many in 1:1 scale.
+Inside you get a closer look at the space program and its evolution from the first lunar picture of the dark side of the moon to the first capsule of the Mir Space Station, many in 1:1 scale.

 An interesting story we found was a bet made by a French winemaker and the chief designer of the mission to photograph the dark side of the moon in 1959.
 He bet 1000 bottles of wine that the Russians could not take a picture of the dark side of the moon.
 He lost the bet and kept his word and sent 1000 bottles to Moscow.

 The Museum's main pieces have English writing, so we spent time learning and thinking.
 Unfortunately, the smaller pieces behind glass did not have translations.
 The Museum of Cosmonautics is an excellent half day trip that can be made into a full day if you visit the VDNKh park directly beside it.